-useful method for repairing fractures or attaching as to each other.
-This method results in a barelywith none of the raised material left by welding. chieved by drilling a hole into each of the castings be joined together.
-A stainless steel threaded pin, epoxy, is used to join the two halves together.
-Once ctions have been joined by the pin, no brazing or required to secure or seal the joint.
-The joint should hly painted and kept well maintained.
-This type of eal for decorative castings and is typically used for h as attaching finials to bars, reattaching missing cast panels or the broken arms of finials.
-If the cast thin in section it is not possible to carry out this type razing is an alternative repair method in this instance. antage of this method is that it requires holes to out this is likely to be outweighed by the benefit of to retain the original casting.
+Pinning is a useful method for repairing fractures or attaching two castings to each other.
+This method results in a barelyvisible join, with none of the raised material left by welding.
+Pinning is achieved by drilling a hole into each of the castings that are to be joined together.
+A stainless steel threaded pin, bedded in epoxy, is used to join the two halves together.
+Once the two sections have been joined by the pin, no brazing or welding is required to secure or seal the joint.
+The joint should be thoroughly painted and kept well maintained.
+This type of repair is ideal for decorative castings and is typically used for repairs such as attaching finials to bars, reattaching missing sections of cast panels or the broken arms of finials.
+If the cast iron is too thin in section it is not possible to carry out this type of repair, brazing is an alternative repair method in this instance.
+The disadvantage of this method is that it requires holes to be drilled, but this is likely to be outweighed by the benefit of being able to retain the original casting.